-- The WooCommerce integration lets you charge for a course right away, whether it’s a subscription or a one-time purchase.
+- The WooCommerce integration lets you charge for a course immediately, whether a subscription or a one-time purchase.

-- The basic course analytics give data on grading, course finishing, and students enrolled.
+- Basic course analytics give data on grading, course finishing, and students enrolled.

-- The quizzes aren’t particularly special, but they do come with a variety of templates for true/false, single line, file upload, and multi-line assessments.
+- The quizzes aren’t particularly special, but they come with various templates for true/false, single-line, file upload, and multi-line assessments.